10 Surprising Facts You Definitely Didn’t Know About Margot Robbie

 She Turned Down an Offer from Playboy

-After her career-making turn in “The Wolf of Wall Street,” Robbie was approached by Playboy Us Weeklyfounder Hugh Hefner to pose for the magazine.
-Robbie never appeared in the publication, but according to an interview with , Hefner was very interested.
+After her career-making turn in “The Wolf of Wall Street,” Robbie was approached by Playboy founder Hugh Hefner to pose for the magazine.
+Robbie never appeared in the publication, but according to an interview with Us Weekly, Hefner was very interested.

 “She should be in Playboy!
 Send her a message!
 We’re ready for her.
 She would be great,” Hefner told Us Weekly.
 “The girl that plays [Jordan Belfort’s] wife in [‘The Wolf of Wall Street’] is very, very pretty.
 We always want the latest, most popular girl of the moment, and that changes week to week!”